Gail Simone: 2011–2020

 In 2013, DC Comics published The Movement by Simone and artist Freddie Williams II, which Simone called "a book about power – who owns it, who uses it, who suffers from its abuse."
-Also in 2013 Simone wrote a new ongoing Red Sonja series for Dynamite.
+Also in 2013 Simone wrote a Red Sonja series for Dynamite.

 Also in 2013, Simone was listed first on IGN's list of the "Best Tweeters in Comics" for the "enthusiasm and thoughtfulness" of her Twitter posts.

 In 2014–2015, Simone wrote the Lara Croft series Tomb Raider for Dark Horse Comics, set between the 2013 video game reboot and its sequel Rise of the Tomb Raider.

 Oni Press published her graphic novel Seven Days with art by Jose Luis in 2020 as part of an initiative to launch a new Catalyst Prime superhero universe.

 2021–present

 In Nightwing #110, Tom Taylor introduced a bear named in her honor, Gail the Slayer, as a tongue in cheek reference to their continued mock feud.

 In March 2024, Simone was announced as the first solo female writer for Uncanny X-Men.
 In April 2025, it was announced that she will write a Rebel Moon prequel series for Titan Comics featuring the film's cyborg sword master Nemesis.

 In July 2025, she was named a Special Ambassador for the Inkwell Awards.

+In March 2026, the Marvel Comics character Gail Arakawa was named after Simone, and Hiromu Arakawa.